-Despite losing both of his NCAA tournament matches, Nickell finished the 2016-17 season with a 23-12 record, tying Russell Rohlfing for the CSUB team lead in victories.
+Despite losing both of his NCAA tournament matches last year, Nickell finished the 2016-17 season with a 23-12 record, tying Russell Rohlfing for the CSUB team lead in victories.

-“I was never a great high school wrestler,” Nickell said.
+“I was never a great high school wrestler,” Nickell said last month.
 “I lacked strength and I lacked confidence.
 I didn’t have any weapons or moves to use.
 I developed that stuff in college.
 Once I got that stuff, I just really took off.
 I’ve done way better than anyone thought I would coming out of high school.”

 Nickell, who began wrestling in the sixth grade for the Junior Drillers Wrestling Club, comes from a family without any background in the sport.